code29563/copy-history-bot-2/README.md

 # Copy-history-bot 2

-This script is intended for copying messages from private channels to which you don't have the ability to add bots as admins.
-For public channels, or private channels to which you can add bots as admins, use [my other script](https://github.com/code29563/copy-history-bot-1).
+This script is intended for copying messages from private chats and groups, to which you don't have the ability to add bots as admins.
+For public chats, or private chats to which you can add bots as admins, use [my other script](https://github.com/code29563/copy-history-bot-1).

+The types of source chats the userbot is catered to so far are chats and groups (including regular groups, supergroups/megagroups and gigagroups/broadcast groups).
+The types of destination chats tested so far are mainly chats.
+The script would likely work for other types of source and destination chats, but these are the ones which have been tested and catered for.

 - [Features](#Features)
 - [Getting started](#Getting-started)